Minnesota Food Cooperative Wars: Beginning of wars

-In December 1975 the CO furthered their agenda by attacking the Bryant-Central Cooperative.
-Someone firebombed a coordinator's truck.
-They also briefly occupied and attacked the workers of the Seward Cooperative on January 9 of the following year.
-Alongside with these attacks the CO maintained control in other co-ops where their members were the majority.
+In early January 1976, the CO furthered their agenda by attacking the Bryant-Central Cooperative.
+While no one took responsibility for it, it was widely suspected that someone from the CO firebombed a coordinator's truck.
+They also briefly occupied and physically removed the workers of the Seward Cooperative on January 9 of that year.
+Alongside with these attacks, the CO maintained control in other co-ops where their members were the majority.
 In response to these incidents, food co-operatives in the area began incorporating to ensure their property ownership could be verified by the police during occupations.

 The CO also launched a march of between 50 and 100 people against the Mill City Food Cooperative with intentions of taking over their business.
 The Mill City Food Cooperative met this march with approximately 200 of their own people who blockaded the storefront and were able to maintain the CO marchers from entering.

 Ending of wars

 In 1976, a mob of North Country Cooperative's members, expelled its majority-CO board members for attempting to lift the co-operative’s embargo on the still CO-controlled People's Warehouse.
-After this event, at the nearby CO-controlled Powderhorn Cooperative, non-CO co-op members broke into North Country Cooperative, changed the locks, and installed a new cash register.
-In the summer of 1976 the biggest food cooperative, People’s Warehouse was restored back to its original order with the Policy Review Board regaining full control through winning a significant court action.
+After this event, at the nearby CO-controlled Powderhorn Food Community, a non-profit food store with an elected board, non-CO co-op members broke into Powderhorn Food Community, changed the locks, and installed a new cash register, and used it to buy as much of the store's products as possible, thereby draining the bank account.
+In the summer of 1976, the biggest food cooperative, People’s Warehouse was restored back to its original order with the Policy Review Board regaining full control through winning a significant court action.
 Following this loss, the CO still maintained power in some cooperatives, but made no further attempts to expand their revolutionary efforts by taking over new co-operatives.
-By the early 1980s Minnesota's food cooperative scene had begun to recede.
+By the early 1980s, Minnesota's food cooperative scene had begun to recede.

 Effects

-People that were not as involved, such as the everyday citizens of Minneapolis and the surrounding areas, were scared away, and the wars have negatively stigmatized food co-operatives for some older twin-cities residents.
+People who were not as involved, such as the everyday citizens of Minneapolis and the surrounding areas, were scared away, and the wars have negatively stigmatized food co-operatives for some older twin-cities residents.
 The damage done by the wars, in public image, drove many cooperative members to trend away from taking part in political activity in the region.
 Many former CO members now see the organization as having been a cult.
 Neither side in the co-op wars were able to realize their vision of a revolutionary co-op fed working class, or a natural food based massive distribution network.
 Despite the difficulties faced by the movement, Minnesota still has more food cooperatives than almost any other state in the United States.